OHI-Science/ohi-science.github.io/about/index.md

 ## Who we are

-Our current team is based at the National Center for Ecological Analysis and Synthesis (NCEAS) at the University of California at Santa Barbara (UCSB), and at Conservation International (but there have been many other important [contributors](http://www.oceanhealthindex.org/about/contributors) throughout the years).
+Our current team is based at the National Center for Ecological Analysis and Synthesis (NCEAS) at the University of California at Santa Barbara (UCSB), and at Conservation International (but there have been many other important <a href="http://www.oceanhealthindex.org/about/contributors" target="_blank">contributors</a> throughout the years).
 We are excited to be a part of the open science community and helping make our oceans healthier.

 - Ben Halpern, PhD
 - Steve Katona, PhD